synclounge/docs.synclounge.tv/docs/how-tos/report-an-issue.md

 It is preferred that issues are reported on the [Issue Tracker](https://github.com/samcm/synclounge/issues) and then raise it on [Discord](https://discord.gg/fKQB3yt).

 When reporting an issues, please try to be as detailed as possible.
+If needed, you can generate logs from your client device (player).
+Information can be found in the troubleshooting section of the How-tos.

-If you aren't going to report the issue on the [Issue Tracker](https://github.com/samcm/synclounge/issues), copy/paste and complete the following in Discord:
+If you aren't going to report the issue on the [Issue Tracker](https://github.com/samcm/synclounge/issues), copy/paste and complete the following into the Issues channel in Discord:

 ```markdown
 **Web App**